ethinethin/MapGame/README.md

 Like what you want see and want to use it?
 Fine!
 It's licensed under a BSD 3-clause License, so you can do almost anything you want, just give a quick read to the LICENSE file.

+Feedback and/or Support
+-

+Feel free to reach out to me on any platform for feedback and/or support.
+I am particularly interested in comments from users who have compiled (or tried to compile) MapGame for Windows or Linux.
+I read Twitch chat during streams and have directly implemented user suggestions in both debugging and adding game features.
+My gmail, Twitch, and Youtube usernames are the same as my GitHub.

 Game Jam Rules
 -